1966 Irish presidential election: RTÉ decision not to cover campaign

-JFK-influenced O'Higgins campaign
+John F. Kennedy-influenced O'Higgins campaign

 O'Higgins carried out a grassroots campaign that saw him attend over 130 public meetings across the Republic of Ireland, covering an estimated 22,000 miles around the country over five weeks, reportedly attending as many as three rallies a night.
-Fine Gael presented O'Higgins and his wife Terry as Irish analogues of John Fitzgerald Kennedy and his wife Jackie Kennedy, emphasising their comparative youth to the elderly de Valera.
+Fine Gael presented O'Higgins and his wife Terry as Irish analogues of John F. Kennedy and his wife Jackie Kennedy, emphasising their comparative youth to the elderly de Valera.
 Campaign ads for O'Higgins prominently featured images of him surrounded by Terry and their seven children in shots designed to evoke the spirit of Camelot that had earned the Kennedys much popularity earlier in the decade.
 The general thrust of the campaign was that O'Higgins represented the future in contrast to the nostalgia of de Valera.
 Campaign manager Gerald Sweetman described the campaign as expressing "the need for a youthful, forward looking president to personify the real Ireland and what it can best contribute to modern civilisation".

 An example of O'Higgins' attempt to emulate modern American politics was seen on 28 May 1966, when a light aircraft dropped balloons bearing campaign slogans onto the city of Limerick during an O'Higgins motorcade procession.
 Observing these new tactics, the journalist John Healy of The Irish Times observed "The Fine Gael tail is up.
 It is running as it has not run for a long time.
 It will be an interesting finish indeed".